Kaviratna Kalidasa

 The film is considered to be one of the all-time top money-grossing films in the history of Kannada movies.
 It was distributed by Parvathamma Rajkumar under the Vajreshwari Combines banner.
-The movie saw a theatrical run of 25 weeks.
+The movie saw a theatrical run of 25 weeks in 19 theatres.

 Plot

 The kingdom's chief minister wants his son to marry the king's daughter, Princess Vidyadhare.
 When he expresses his wish to the king, he is ridiculed.
 Instead, the king orders him to search for a "Sakala Vidya Paarangatha" groom for his daughter.
 Vowing to take revenge against the insult, the minister goes in search of a foolish groom.

 Kalidasa, a humble shepherd is shown rearing his sheep.
 Convinced of his stupidity, the minister charms Kalidasa to accompany him to the palace, so that Kalidasa can marry the princess.
-Coached by the minister, Kalidasa excels in the tests conducted by Vidyadhare (Jaya Pradha).
+Coached by the minister, Kalidasa excels in the tests conducted by Vidyadhare (Jaya Prada).
 The minister is shrewd enough to teach a key sentence to Kalidasa.
 If he can't answer a question, Kalidasa must utter "heluvudakku, keluvudakku, idu samayavalla" ("This isn't the right time to question or answer.")